Dr Jonathan Fitzgibbons - Programme Leader

 How You Study

 The taught modules are delivered through a series of seminars which typically take place on a Wednesday.
-Students are supported in researching and writing their dissertation with a series of tutorial meetings with their supervisor.
+Students are expected to undertake an in-depth independent research project and produce a detailed dissertation.
+You will be supported in researching and writing your dissertation with a series of tutorial meetings with your supervisor.

 Students on this course should expect to receive three to four hours of contact time per week.
 Postgraduate-level study involves a significant proportion of independent study, exploring the material covered in seminars.
 As a general guide, for every hour spent in class, students are expected to spend two to three hours in independent study.